darkmastermindz/unccgamedev-discordbot/README.md

   "value" : "yourtokenvaluehere"
 }
 ```
-3. Invite Bot to test on your own server or ask @UNCCGameDevelopers to send you an invite to our bot test server.
+3. Invite Bot to test on your own server or ask @UNCCGameDevelopers to send you an invite to their bot test server.

 4. Run the following in terminal